jessicascarborough/432-2021/classes/class08/README.md

 3. Use the "free" time next Tuesday to be sure you're caught up on the reading.
 You should be finished with the Leek book this weekend, and up to Chapter 6 in *The Signal and the Noise*.
 4. [Lab 03](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab03) is due at 9 PM Monday 2021-03-15.

+## Project Data Cleaning Advice

+There is nothing here that is a new requirement, or that should be interpreted as changing the original instructions.
+Just a few tips.

+1. You cannot use the same variable (or any form of the same underlying variable) as both an outcome and a predictor in the same model.
+2. Collapse levels sensibly for multi-categorical variables with more than 6 categories, and be sure that all have at least 30 observations in each level, and that they're treated as **factors** in R.
+3. Some binary variables are coded 1 and 2.
+Fix that by using the real names and treating the variable as a factor, or by converting the 1-2 to a proper 1-0 indicator variable.
+   - Use the formula **NEWVAR = 2 - OLDVAR** to turn OLDVAR: 1 = Yes, 2 = No into NEWVAR: 1 = Yes, 0 = No.
+   - If you have OLDVAR: 1 = No, 2 = Yes, create a NEWVAR with 1 = Yes, 0 = No using **NEWVAR = OLDVAR - 1**.
+4. Things I would treat as missing include Refused, Don't Know, Unknown, No response and missing.
+Be sure that R recognizes things that are missing as missing and filters them out if you look for complete cases.
+5. If you find yourself with `labelled` variables after import with (for example, the `read_xpt()` function), get rid of them with `zap_labels()` from the `haven` package, part of the tidyverse.
+6. **Hmisc::describe** (a required part of the proposal) is an incredibly useful step to support range checks across all of your variables as a final check that you've cleaned the data properly.
+Things to check after cleaning any kind of data:
+    - Make sure all of your quantitative variables have a sensible minimum and maximum value.
+    - Be sure that all of your categorical variables only include sensible, interpretable categories, contain a reasonable number of subjects, and that don't know/refused/missing are not included as categories.
+All of your categorical predictors have at least 2 levels and no more than 6 levels after collapsing.
+7. Run a spell-check before knitting the R Markdown into HTML.
+Just hit F7.
+8. Look at the HTML version of your work, not just the R Markdown, to make sure we can read everything.

 ## Where was Dr. Love this morning (and again through next Tuesday)?

 - Meeting as part of the [Agency for Health Care Research and Quality's](https://www.ahrq.gov/) [Health Care Research Training Study Section](https://www.ahrq.gov/funding/process/study-section/hcrtrst.html).